 Why Cybersecurity Analysts Matter

-If you’re interested in working for the military or a government agency, you may be required to obtain security clearances and industry certifications.
-Prospective employers may offer tuition assistance to help employees obtain a master’s degree.
+Applicants for cybersecurity positions with military or government agencies often must undergo background checks and obtain security clearances and industry certifications.
+Prospective employers may offer tuition assistance to help employees attain a degree or professional credentials.

-In addition to advanced educational qualifications, interpersonal skills and general business expertise are important attributes for cybersecurity analysts.
+In addition to advanced educational qualifications, interpersonal skills and general business expertise are essential attributes for cybersecurity analysts.
 Employers also may seek the following qualities in cybersecurity analyst candidates:

 - Experience with multiple computer systems and programs